zackbouz1/trainning-hangout/README.md

       * filters: is:issue,pr is:open label:bug
       * Action: Add the item to the project

 z002.
-Which GitHub built-in Project Workflows are turned on by default when you crate a new project? (choose 2)
+Which GitHub built-in Project Workflows are turned on by default when you create a new project? (choose 2)
   - [ ] Item added to project
   - [ ] Item reopened
   - [x] Item closed